github/GitHub-for-Startups-HQ/Partner Assets.md

 Hi founders,

-Happy to share that we've partnered with GitHub for Startups, a program dedicated to accelerating early-stage startups on the world's leading AI-powered developer platform.
-It includes startup-friendly pricing, GTM support, and opportunities across their global startup community.
+Happy to share we've partnered with GitHub for Startups, a program dedicated to accelerating early-stage companies with the world's leading AI-powered developer platform.
+It includes startup-friendly pricing, GTM support, and other benefits.

-Apply here to get started.
+Apply here to get started (include your unique partner link)
-- The startup team will respond to your application within a few business days.
+- Their startup team will respond within a few business days.

 **Offer:**
 - Up to 20 seats of [GitHub Enterprise](https://github.com/pricing), free for one year (50% off year two).
 - {NEW} Up to 20 seats of [GitHub Advanced Security](https://resources.github.com/contact/security/), 50% off for one year (25% off year two).
   * If you’re interested in Advanced Security, reach out to startups@github.com as it’s not yet published.

-**Eligibility:** Must be a portfolio company, Series A or earlier, and new to these products.
+**Eligibility:** Must be a portfolio company, Series A or earlier, and new to each offer.

 </details>